yhoazk/automo/istqb/foundation_level_notes.md

 In software programming, two components are connascent if a change in one would require the other to be modified in order to maintain the overall correctness of the system.

+### Static tests

+AKA code review.

+**What finds a static analysis?**:

+- Cyclomatic complexity
+- security issues
+- syntax violations (Jdog)

+Two types:

+- Formal: Walkthrough review.
+  - Manager "do it"
+  - moderator
+  - author
+  - reviewer
+  - scriber: Makes logs

+The Walkthrough is lead by the author shows results, explains the code.

+The technical review:
+- moderator is certified or trained
+- The main purpose id to discuss and find problems

+Inspection:
+- purpose: find problems / defects
+- Needs a trained moderator
+- process improvement

+- Informal: purpose?

+Law of dimishing returns: The gain from additions decays asymptotically.

+Healty requirements are:
+* clear
+* reviewed
+* compact
+* prioritized